 Choose a matching color of yarn to tie the quilt with.

 I tied this quilt at the corners and one in the center.
 There is nothing better than an afternoon with a friend, sitting around chatting while you tie a quilt.
 That is about how long it took the two of us, 2 1/2 hours.
-It was so enjoyable and relaxing tying the quilt!
+It was so enjoyable and relaxing to tie the quilt!

 Binding The Quilt